-Prostate cancer is somewhat unusual, compared with other types of cancer, because many tumors do not spread from the prostate.
-Often, even metastatic prostate cancer can be successfully treated, allowing men with prostate cancer to live with good health for several years.
-However, if the cancer spreads to another part of the body through a process called metastasis, and cannot be well controlled with treatment, it can cause pain, fatigue, and other symptoms.
+Prostate cancer is somewhat unusual, compared with other types of cancer, because many prostate tumors do not spread to other parts of the body.
+Some prostate cancers grow very slowly and may not cause symptoms or problems for years.
+Even when prostate cancer has spread to other parts of the body, it often can be successfully managed, allowing men with prostate cancer to live with good health for several years.
+However, if the cancer cannot be well controlled with treatment, it can cause pain, fatigue, and sometimes, death.

 More than 95% of prostate cancers are a type called adenocarcinomas.
 A rare type of prostate cancer known as neuroendocrine cancer or small cell anaplastic cancer tends to spread earlier but usually does not make PSA.
 Read more about neuroendocrine tumors.